Test-IIST/fibonacci-series/README.md

 # Assignment Template: Python
-This example assignment is written in Python, and tested with pytest.
-For IIST SCOP Platform
+This example assignment is written for Python For IIST SCOP Platform

 ### The assignment
-The tests are failing right now because the method isn't outputting the correct string.
-Fixing this up will make the tests green.

-### Setup command
-`sudo -H pip3 install pytest`

-### Run command
-`pytest`

-### Notes
-- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.
+Student simply has to print Hello World (in this manner as it is case senstitive) to print use print like this : testIO.print("your output text")